Amazon Echo: Third generation

 The third-generation Echo Dot, introduced in September 2018, featured a new design with fabric covers, departing from the previous plastic or metal cylinder design.
-These fabric-covered Echo Dots also incorporated upgraded speaker drivers while retaining their core functionalities, including 3.5 mm audio output.
+These fabric-covered Echo Dots also incorporated upgraded speaker drivers while retaining their core functionalities, including 3.5 millimeter audio output.

 In January 2019, Amazon's SVP of devices and services, Dave Limp, revealed that over 100 million Alexa-enabled devices had been sold.
 The company's earnings reports and press releases also reveal that the Echo Dot has been among the top-selling products on Amazon.com for 2017 and 2018.

 Fourth generation

 Spherical fourth- and fifth-generation Echo Dot; the fifth generation, as shown, lacks the external speaker jack.

 In September 2020, the fourth-generation Echo Dot was revealed with a new spherical design that was 30 percent smaller than the third-generation Echo.

 It features built-in Eero technology that provides Wi-Fi extender capability in a mesh-network.